This is by far the best way to remember stuff…

 The team then gave the students 60 seconds to recall as many words as possible.
-This is when they discovered the ‘significant recall advantage’ of drawing over of writing – the particiapants were able to recall as much as twice as many drawn items than written words.
+This is when they discovered the ‘significant recall advantage’ of drawing over of writing – the participants were able to recall as much as twice as many drawn items than written words.

 In variations of the experiment where students drew the words repeatedly, or added visual details to the written letters, such as shading or other doodles, the results remained the same.
 In other words, the memory of drawn words was superior to all other alternatives.

 More important, drawing led to better permanent memory than simply listing physical characteristics.
-The quality of the drawings made no difference to particiapnts ability to recall information, suggesting that everyone could benefit from this memory strategy, regardless of their artistic talent, or lack threof.
+The quality of the drawings made no difference to participants ability to recall information, suggesting that everyone could benefit from this memory strategy, regardless of their artistic talent, or lack thereof.
 Even artistically incompetent volunteers gained a huge advantage in later memory retention, even when they had just four seconds to draw their picture.

 I’ve tried this and it works.